UniMath/agda-unimath/src/elementary-number-theory/monotonic-sequences-natural-numbers.lagda.md

 ## Idea

-Monotic sequences of natural numbers are sequences `f : ℕ → ℕ` that preserve or inverse (strict) inequality of natural numbers:
+Monotic sequences of natural numbers are sequences `f : ℕ → ℕ` that preserve or reverse (strict) inequality of natural numbers:

 - {{#concept "increasing" Disambiguation="sequences of natural numbers" Agda=is-increasing-seqeunce-ℕ}}
   sequences;